mwesigwajoshua/alx-system_engineering-devops/0x00-shell_basics/README.md

-6-firstdirectory creates a directory in another diriectory
+7-movethatfile moves a file from one directory to another